Marhtini/marhtini.github.io/index.md

 ## Development Log 0 - December 9th 2024
-I'm working on an audio processing project that is a bit of a meme (and a lot of fun) for me.
-I took a look at a few audio procesing libraries for a small form-factor device running Linux and decided to take a crack at ALSA in C (alsa/asoundlib.h).
-I've managed to get the microphone engaged and picking up audio, with a delay to allow for spoken words to be recorded.
-More on this later.
-Right now, the code is in a private repo but not for long.
-I want to get the project structure setup and the readme written before I throw it out into the public.
+I’ve started work on an audio processing project.
+For a small Linux-based device, I explored several audio processing libraries and decided to work with ALSA in C (alsa/asoundlib.h).

+So far, I’ve successfully configured the microphone to capture audio with a delay, allowing spoken words to be recorded.
+I’m prioritizing performance and real-time audio capture, especially given the device’s hardware constraints.

+The code is in a private repo for now, but I plan to make it public once the project structure and README are polished.

+If anyone has recommendations for optimizing real-time audio capture or knows of alternative libraries I should explore, I’d love to hear your thoughts!

+More updates soon!

 ## Breaking Baldi - Part 1 : The Impossible Question
 <img src=".\assets\img\p1\breaking_baldi.png" alt="Baldi" class="inline"/>